 Curated by: Cristina Terzaghi, Sylvain Bellenger

-The Museum and Real Bosco di Capodimonte and the Pio Monte della Misericordia, with the production and organization of the Electa publishing house, promote an exhibition to explore Caravaggio's Neapolitan period and the legacy left in the Neapolitan city.
+The Museo e Real Bosco di Capodimonte and the Pio Monte della Misericordia, with the production and organization of the Electa publishing house, promote an exhibition to deepen the Neapolitan period of Caravaggio and the legacy left in the Neapolitan city.

-In Naples, Merisi arrived on the run from Rome, where he had been involved in the murder of Ranuccio Tomassoni: wanted and sentenced to death by Roman justice, tormented by guilt.
-The dramatic nature of the Neapolitan production with its particular moral tension seems to strongly approach the contemporary vision of the great artist, an aspect that emerges in the works, coming from national and international museum collections, presented at Capodimonte.
+In Naples , Merisi flew from Rome, where he had been involved in the murder of Ranuccio Tomassoni: wanted and sentenced to death by Roman justice, tormented by a sense of guilt.
+The drama of the Neapolitan production with its particular moral tension seems to strongly approach the contemporary vision of the great artist, an aspect that emerges in the works, coming from national and international museum collections, presented at Capodimonte.